 - ½ teaspoon cinnamon

 - 1/3 cup avocado oil or melted coconut oil

 - 1 teaspoon real vanilla

-- Preheat the oven to 350°F. Lightly oil or coat a 24-cup mini muffin tin or a 12-cup regular-sized muffin tin with nonstick cooking spray and set aside.
+- Preheat the oven to 350°F. Lightly oil or coat a mini muffin tin or regular-sized muffin tin with nonstick cooking spray and set aside.

-- Pour the liquid ingredients into the dry ingredients and stir until just moistened.
+- In a large bowl, whisk together the flours, ground flaxseed, baking powder, cinnamon, and salt.
+In a medium bowl, stir together the pumpkin, eggs, brown sugar, oil, milk, and vanilla until well combined.
+Pour the liquid ingredients into the dry ingredients and stir just until moistened.
 Stir in the chocolate chips.

 - Spoon the batter into the prepared muffin cups.
-Bake mini muffins for 15-17 minutes or 12 full-size muffins for 18-20 minutes, until a toothpick inserted in the center comes out clean.
-Transfer the pan to a wire rack and cool 5 minutes.
-Remove the muffins and cool an additional 5 minutes before serving.
+Bake 15-18 minutes for mini muffins or 20-23 minutes for regular-sized muffins, or until a toothpick inserted in the center comes out clean.
+Let muffins cool on a wire rack.
+(Freezing instructions begin here.)

-To Prepare From Frozen: Let a muffin sit on the counter for a few minutes or use the defrost setting to thaw.
+Freeze For Later: Bake muffins and cool completely.
+Place muffins in a single layer in a gallon-sized freezer bag or container, seal, and freeze.
+Prepare From Frozen: Let a muffin sit on the counter for a few minutes or use the defrost setting on the microwave to thaw.